qsliu2017/gitlab-runner/docs/executors/custom.md

 1. `cleanup_file_variables`

 NOTE:
+In GitLab Runner 13.1 we've introduced dynamic build stages.
+They are prefixed with `step_` and are not of a predefined set.
-In GitLab Runner 14.0 and later, `build_script` will be replaced with `step_script`.
+In GitLab Runner 14.0 `build_script` was replaced with `step_script`.
 For more information, see [this issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/26426).

 For each stage mentioned above, the `run_exec` executable will be executed with: